Foam Lake (Saskatchewan)

 Foam Lake is a shallow lake in the aspen parkland ecoregion of the Canadian Province of Saskatchewan.
 It was named "Foam Lake" in 1882 by the Milligans (who were the first settlers in the area) because of the large amount of froth that forms on it.
 The lake and surrounding marsh are a protected area and important wildlife habitat.
 The primary inflows for the lake, Milligan Creek and Beckett Brook, originate to the south in the Touchwood Hills.
 From the north shore of the lake, Milligan Creek flows north-west into the salty Quill Lakes.
 The Quill Lakes are endorheic lakes as they have no outlet.
-Walleye are a commonly found fish in Foam Lake.

-Foam lake is located about 5 km north-west of the town of Foam Lake in the RM of Foam Lake No. 276.
-Access to the lake is from Highway 16 and Highway 310.
+Foam lake is about 5 km north-west of the town of Foam Lake in the RM of Foam Lake No. 276.
+Access to the lake is from Highways 16 and 310.

 Foam Lake Heritage Marsh

 Foam Lake Heritage Marsh surrounds much of the lake and is a large staging area in the autumn for thousands of ducks, geese, swans, and cranes on their migration south.
-It designated an Important Bird Area of Canada (SK 065 Foam Lake) and is part of the Quill Lakes International Bird Area.
+It designated an Important Bird Area of Canada (Foam Lake SK 065) and is part of the Quill Lakes International Bird Area.
 Located 7 km north-west of the town of Foam Lake, it covers an area of about 6,500 acres.
 Beginning in 1980, restoration of the marsh began as prior to that, there were several attempts to drain it.
 The marsh and lake became protected by an agreement between adjacent landowners, the RM of Foam Lake, and the Foam Lake Conservation and Development Area Authority.
 Beginning in 1985, Ducks Unlimited Canada began the construction of nine dams and dykes around the lake and marsh designed to regulate water levels to benefit both wildlife and farmers.